 - Last updated:

-If you find a sick or injured Flying fox or microbat DO NOT handle it, and please contact RSPCA on 1300 ANIMAL (1300 264 625) so that a trained and vaccinated rescuer can come to assist.
+If you find a sick or injured Flying-fox or microbat DO NOT handle it - contact RSPCA on 1300 ANIMAL (1300 264 625) for the help of a trained and vaccinated rescuer.

 Australian Bat Lyssavirus

-The Australian Bat Lyssavirus is only present in about 1% of the entire population, and it is not spread through droppings or urine, only through bites and scratches.
-Australian Bat Lyssavirus antibodies have been detected in species of Flying foxes and microbats, therefore the public are directed not to touch any bats.
+The Australian Bat Lyssavirus is only present in about 1% of the entire Flying-fox population, and it is not spread through droppings or urine, only through bites and scratches.
+Australian Bat Lyssavirus antibodies have been detected in species of Flying-foxes and microbats, so please remember – never touch Flying-foxes or microbats.

-It is thought that horses may contract Hendra virus from eating food or drinking water recently contaminated by Flying fox urine, saliva or other bodily fluids.
-The risk of exposure can be reduced by removing horses from paddocks where Flying foxes are roosting or feeding, removing food and water troughs for horses and other pets and livestock from underneath trees where Flying foxes are present.
+It is thought that horses may contract Hendra virus from eating food or drinking water recently contaminated by Flying-fox urine, saliva or other bodily fluids.
+To reduce the risk of exposure: